-In July 2023, the Company participated in the cash capital increase of Feng Tai Electric Power and obtained 99.08% equity.
-In 2022, the shareholders' meeting of Feng Tai Electric Power passed the issuance conditions of preferential shares A in the articles of association of the company, with a total of 10,150 thousand shares, with a par value of \$10 per share, and a total amount of \$101,500 thousand.
+The Company participated in the cash capital increase of Feng Tai Electric Power and acquired 99.08% equity in July 2023.
+In 2022, the shareholders' meeting of Hao Tian Electric Power resolved the issuance conditions for class A preference shares in the Articles of Incorporation.
+Such preference shares totaled 10,150 thousand shares with the face value of NT\$10 per share.
+As of December 31, 2024, shares amounting to \$101,500 thousand had been issued.
+The main terms and conditions of class A preference shares are as follows: